|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 Having removed the base, it was clear that the drive belt was loose and was slipping.
 To prove it, there was film of black particles that had been worn off the old belt.

 An internet search for a spare belt turned up one supplier - price £14.
 But they were out of stock.
-Searching trough catalogues such as RS Components revealed many different drive belts, but nothing similar.
+Searching through catalogues such as RS Components revealed many different drive belts, but nothing similar.

 November 2011. espares apparently stock the Panasonic drive belt.
 I am told that The Panasonic ref. for the belt is ASD158-108-W but the informant says that they are now discontinued.
+The number printed on the belt supplied is MG2051 2513 17 (though that's difficult to read!).
+The girth of the old, stretched belt is now 438mm.
+You need a belt smaller than this!

 So I found a wide elastic band that has a reasonable fit round the large pulley that drives the paddle and refitted the old belt over the top of this.
 The elastic band effectively increases the diameter of this wheel so that the refitted drive belt is properly tight.